-The landlord's copy of this Decision is accompanied by an Order of Possession effective two days after service on the tenant.
+The landlord's copy of this Decision is accompanied by an Order of Possession effective two days after service on the tenants.
 The Order may be filed in the Supreme Court and enforced as an Order of that Court.

-The landlord is also provided with a Monetary Order for the \$655 rent shortfall for September 2012 for service on the tenant.
+The landlord is also provided with a Monetary Order for \$1,650 for the unpaid rent for February 2013 for service on the tenant.
 This Order is enforceable through the Provincial Court of British Columbia.